gomathishankar28/ms1_bentovanindia/Testing.md

 4. Image Slider in "öur process" section were appearing in reverse order.
     >**solution** - Fixed by changing the order of the img:nth-child.

+5. Menu images were hugging in ipad pro.
+    > **solution** - Fixed by changing the Bootstrap grid allocation from col-lg-3 to col-lg-6 col-xl-3.

-5. There were lot of small issues related to margin ,padding , width and height of the image, font-size etc
+6. There were lot of small issues related to margin,padding,width,height of the image,font-size etc
     >**solution** - Fixed by adding media queries accordingly.

 ## **Known Issues and bugs yet to be Fixed**